bsearchinger/ADNI/README.md

 ### Stage 2 - Alzheimer's Disease Conversion Ensemble Predictions

-There should now be two csv files within the `processed_data` directory, one with MRI predictions and one with PET predictions.
+There should now be two additional csv files within the `processed_data` directory, one with MRI predictions and one with PET predictions.
 There should also be a file named `final_preds.csv` within the directory, which gives the true AD conversion labels as well as the Stage 1 model prediction labels.
-The default ensemble predictions are also contained in `final_preds.csv`, but they can also be recalculated using the rule MRI_prediction + PET_prediction \>= 1.
+The default ensemble predictions are also contained in `final_preds.csv`, but they can be recalculated using the rule MRI_prediction + PET_prediction \>= 1 if desired.
 This gives equal weighting to both modalities, and guarantees that consistent positive predictions for a single modality will guarantee a positive prediction for the ensemble.

-The iPython notebook `Analysis.ipynb` within the `CNN` directory assess the accuracy metrics of the ensembled Stage 2 model.
+The iPython notebook `Analysis.ipynb` within the `CNN` directory assess the accuracy metrics of the ensemble Stage 2 model.
 If the ensemble predictions were recalculated, then the recalculated values should replace the default values in the `MRI_PET_Ensemble` column of `final_preds.csv`.
 The script then generates the confusion matrices shown below, and saves them in the `figures` directory.

 !["Stage 2 Ensemble Predictions, No Stage 1 Filtering"](figures/stage_2_ensemble_preds_no_filtering.png)